Using Nonviolent Communication to Talk About Sexual Assault

-He said that for the person who committed the rape to sit with the other person and connect with their humanity and all their unmet needs; and then for the person who committed the rape to connect with their own humanity, and how their very own actions didn’t work for them either… Dr. Rosenberg used to say “that’s true suffering.”
+He said that for the person who committed the rape to sit with the other person and connect with that person’s humanity and all the pain from unmet needs; and then for the person who committed the rape to connect with their own humanity, and how their very own actions didn’t work for them either… Dr. Rosenberg used to say “that’s true suffering.”

-When we apply NVC to restorative justice victim-offender mediation, we give people a greater opportunity to create human-to-human connection which is a pre-requisite for healing and reconciliation.
+When we apply NVC to restorative justice victim-offender mediation, we give people a greater opportunity to create the human-to-human connection which can be such a strong foundation for healing and reconciliation.